jmuganga54/The-Modern-Javascript/03 JavaScript Basics Variables and Flow Control/README.md

 ```

 ## Summary
 In this section we learned all about variable strings, booleans and numbers.
 We also learned about flow control how to control the flow in our application using if statements so we can run one block of code and not another block of code.
-Also we learned about comparison operators in our logical and or operators allowing us to set up more complex real world conditional checks.
+Also we learned about comparison operators in our logic and or operators allowing us to set up more complex real world conditional checks.